-Growing up as a non vegetarian in India can be a bit frustrating; from having to collectively indulge in your one vegetarian friend by ordering paneer at restaurants, to having your favourite foods banned overnight, and worst of all, having to put up with up people who call proudly themselves eggetarians.
+Growing up as a non vegetarian in India can be a bit frustrating; from having to collectively indulge in your one vegetarian friend by ordering paneer at restaurants, to having your favourite foods banned overnight, and worst of all, having to put up with up people who proudly call themselves eggetarians.
 But there is one place that makes all these inherent disadvantages of a life of subtle persecution worth it, a small meat joint just off Hill Road, they call it Imbiss.

-1) Meating Joint Burger
+Meating Joint Burger

-The Meating Joint Burger is Imbiss’s signature dish and for good reason.
+The Meating Joint Burger is Imbiss’s signature dish, and with good reason.
 It’s massive, and it’s amazing.
 Now all beef burgers are beautiful in their own special way, but the Meating Joint’s beauty is in its size, the thick rich beef patty and of course the crisp pieces of bacon that criss-cross that are beautifully layered between the lettuce and fried egg.
 As far as hamburgers go the Meating Joint is a bit spicy, so watch out for a stray chilli.
 When the contents of a hamburger are enough to put off at least five major religious groups, you know you’re onto something.

 TBR Insight: You might want to wear a bib because it can get soggy as hell.